 A completely mobile workforce

-Even in 2018, more businesses than ever are employing mobile workers who don’t spend full days in the office and instead work remotely, from home or with devices while on the move.
-This style of work will only increase, as millennials use this mobility to prioritise their work-life balance, and focus on their productivity and work quality in a way that suits them best.
+Even prior to the events of 2020 with the Covid-19 pandemic, businesses were embracing a more mobile workforce who work remotely from home periodically or with devices while on the move.
+This style of work will only increase, as millennials use this mobility to prioritise their work-life balance, while focusing on their productivity and work quality in a way that suits them best.

-With more employees working remotely as people reject offices and commutes, communication and virtual collaboration tools will become more important than ever, and companies will spend more on quality tech solutions – enabling their workforce to chat and work together as if they were right next to each other.
+As people increasingly forego the traditional office and commute, communication and virtual collaboration tools will become more important than ever, and companies will spend more on quality tech solutions – enabling their workforce to chat and work together as if they were right next to each other.

 Dependency on the cloud

 Based on trends so far, it’s clear that mobility and cloud computing will continue as the technologies that define the future of work.
 Companies that are not already investing in cloud services must realise these will be essential in the future and should work quickly to incorporate cloud computing into their business strategy.

 The cloud is essential for communication tools such as instant messaging and video-conferencing applications, as well as the collaboration tools such as file sharing and document-editing applications.
 We’ll almost definitely see more major tech companies start to provide single-application, cloud-based solutions that provide all of these functions to businesses in a uniform package.

 As the landscape of the workplace transforms, companies will have to change their approach to cybersecurity.
 Traditionally, an employer has had the advantage of the controlled office environment where they provide the devices for their employees.
 Increasingly, employees will choose to use their own devices when working remotely, presenting new challenges for employers concerned with cybersecurity and access to data.